ppy/osu-wiki/news/2026/2026-04-11-osutaiko-world-cup-2026-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/y-BsRNpkVUU" frameborder="0" allowfullscreen></iframe>
 </div>

 Producer [Cansol](https://osu.ppy.sh/beatmaps/artists/407), who has released songs for other World Cup iterations in the past, returns with a new osu! original for the osu!taiko World Cup 2026.
-[Jazz Invasion](https://osu.ppy.sh/beatmapsets/2530688#taiko/5593650) combines 178 beats per minute with a unique rhythm and a catchy melody making this song, mapped by [Nurend](https://osu.ppy.sh/users/9905079) and [uone](https://osu.ppy.sh/users/5321719), a perfect fit for the Quarterfinals' NM6 slot.
+[Jazz Invasion](https://osu.ppy.sh/beatmapsets/2530688#taiko/5593650) combines 178 beats per minute with a unique rhythm and a catchy melody making this song, mapped by ::Nurend::{ user-id=9905079 } and [uone](https://osu.ppy.sh/users/5321719), a perfect fit for the Quarterfinals' NM6 slot.
 Experience the ultimate *Jazz Invasion* today!

 ---